-The College offers an interest-free, five-installment payment plan for the Fall and Spring semesters.
-Payments start approximately two months prior to the start of the semester and are five equal installments of any balance due after the total approved financial aid awarded or credited to the student account is deducted from the total charges for tuition, fees, room and board, etc. for each semester.
+The College offers two interest-free, payment plans for the Fall and Spring semesters.
+The first plan is a 6-month payment plan.
+Enrollment starts June 1 (Fall Semester) and December 1 (Spring Semester) with the first payment due 15th of the month and the remaining 5 payments due the 15th of each month.
+Six equal installments of any balance due after the total approved financial aid awarded or credited to the student account is deducted from the total charges for tuition, fees, room and board, etc. for each semester.